codeanyatisone-cmyk/business_platform/README.md

-# Business Platform
+# Business Platform Frontend

-A modern full-stack business management platform with JWT authentication, built with React, FastAPI, and PostgreSQL.
+A modern React-based frontend application for the Business Platform.

 ## Features